urgdog/urg.systems/index.md

 # urgent systems

 If you've landed here, you're probably trying to figure out how I think.
-You've come to the right place then- this place is mostly about infrastructure, systems, and how organizations quietly fail, or hit the mark.
-Welcome.

-This site exists because most of what passes for strategy or process in technical organizations is deeply confused.
-I’ve spent nearly two decades building, fixing, and fighting through those systems — and this is where I try to distill the lessons down to something less stupid, without buzzword nonsense.

-What you’ll find here:
+Good.
+You're in the right place.

+This site is (mostly) about infrastructure, systems, and how they silently fail- or hit the mark.
+It exists because most of these discussions about technical strategy are buzzword-laden and written by people who've never had to assemble a shielded RJ45 while standing on an icy rooftop at midnight.

+I've spent two decades building, fixing, and fighting real systems of all kinds.
+What's here is distilled aftermath, for better or worse.

+What you'll find:
 - Posts about things I’ve broken or fixed
-- Thoughts about random things I find are interesting
+- Thoughts about weird stuff I find interesting
-- Eventually some comedy gold stories from my days of old
+- Eventually some old stories, if I ever remember them quite right.

-You may even find a small sliver of wisdom- or at least a question to ask that helps avoids the cataclysm.
+You may even find a little wisdom.
+Or at least the right question to ask before the next thing blows up.

+This is not a portfolio.

+It's not sanitized.

-This is not a portfolio, it's not sanitized- it's just bizarre edge cases, the "why are we even doing this?" kind of thinking.
+It's the weird stuff, it's the edge cases, the "why are we even doing this?" kind of thinking.

-My hope is that someone can stumble across this and think:
+If one person stumbles across this and thinks:

-"Ah, that's not a bad idea.
-I should try that," and saves themselves some pain- or at least has a laugh.
+> "Huh.
+That's a good idea, I should try that."

+Then this was all worth putting online.

 > Unaffiliated with anything.
-Responsible for nothing and everything.
+> Responsible for nothing and everything.
 > There’s a lot of things to worry about.

 ---
-- [Projects](/projects/) - Things I've built or broken in name of progress.
+- [Projects & Experiments](/projects/) - Things I've built or broken in name of progress.
 Slightly more polished.
 - [Notes & Thoughts](/notes/) - I unleash my inner goblin brain.
-- Field Stories - Not yet built.
-Not sure if text will do those justice.
+- [Field Stories](/stories/) - Technical truth.
+Minimal dignity.